-Insert the clause at 552.228-5, Government as Additional Insured, in each solicitation and contract that meets all the following conditions:

-- (a) The contract amount is expected to exceed the simplified acquisition threshold; and - (b) The contract will require work to be performed on Government property.
+Insert the clause at 552.228-5, Government as Additional Insured, in solicitations and contracts that are expected to exceed the simplified acquisition threshold and require work on a Government installation.

 528.311 Solicitation provision and contract clause on liability insurance under cost-reimbursement contracts.